Liverpool red piano & vocals:

 [Special shout out to John Stock for his help with the piano.]

 A white wedding piano for a white wedding?
-I set up my white piano in Leasowe Castle‘s new “Keep” the other week for a quick photo shoot.
+I set up my portable white baby grand piano in Leasowe Castle‘s new “Keep” the other week for a quick photo shoot.
 What a fantastic space!
 It’s so light and fresh.
 Absolutely beautiful!
 It’s already looking like a real hit with couples who are planning to book their wedding venue.
 The pews offer plenty of comfortable seating space for your guests.
 As a result, there is no need for extensive chair dressing.
-The room looks even more stunning when dressed with bows and flowers.
-Absolutely beautiful!
+The room looks even more stunning when simply dressed with bows and classic flowers.

 This 21st century addition to the 16th century Castle has the feel of a very modern chapel.
-It was just completed at the beginning of June 2015.
-The original pews and vaulted ceiling help create a beautiful setting for your civil ceremony especially when dressed with the sashes and bows (see below).
+Work was just completed at the beginning of June 2015.
+The original pews and vaulted ceiling in particular help create a beautiful setting for your civil ceremony.
+They look even more stunning when dressed with the sashes and bows (see below).
 The white wedding piano is an elegant addition to the “stage” area and fits perfectly with the room’s neutral tones.
 I can perform both instrumentals and piano & vocals songs during the wedding ceremony.

-I have performed in all of the function rooms at the Castle: ceremonies inside and outside in the garden pergola; wedding breakfasts in the Castle Suite; private dinner parties in the Star Chamber and Portcullis Restaurant; Christmas parties upstairs in the Turret Suite… Therefore, as you can see, it is a very adaptable venue for your wedding with a great team that can take care of everything on site.
+In addition, I have performed in all of the function rooms at the Castle: wedding ceremonies inside and outside in the garden pergola; wedding breakfasts in the Castle Suite; private dinner parties in the Star Chamber and Portcullis Restaurant; Christmas parties upstairs in the Turret Suite… Therefore, as you can see, it is a very adaptable venue for your wedding with a great team that can take care of everything on site.

-As a matter of fact, I’m back there tomorrow in fact!
+As a matter of fact, I’m back there tomorrow!
 Hope to see you at the next Leasowe Castle wedding fair on September 20th 2015 x

 Sheldrakes wedding entertainment: piano & vocals